abpio/abp-commercial-docs/en/modules/database-tables.md

 ### CmsPolls

 This table stores information about polls created using the [CMS Kit Poll system](cms-kit/poll.md).
-Polls can be used to gather user feedback or opinions on a topic, and this table stores details such as poll question and choices.
+Polls can be used to gather user feedback or opinions on a topic, and this table stores details such as poll question and vote count.

 ### CmsPollOptions